lllyasviel/IC-Light/README.md

 Currently, we release two types of models: text-conditioned relighting model and background-conditioned model.
 Both types take foreground images as inputs.

+# News

+Some news about flux is [here](https://github.com/lllyasviel/IC-Light/discussions/98).

 # Get Started

 Below script will run the text-conditioned relighting model: